 No suitable regulatory standards are available to compare to POCIS results.
 However, the data may be used qualitatively to evaluate the presence of trace concentrations of PPCP constituents.
-Of the 43 PPCP constituents analyzed, 14 were detected.
-Positive detections are shown in Table 4.
+Of the 43 PPCP constituents evaluated, 11 were detected in the Comal River.
+However, some of the analytes detected were also detected in the Extraction Blank analyzed.
+Positive detections are shown in Table 8.
+POCIS sample results are still pending from the laboratory for April, June, August, October, and December.
+Data for those months will be presented in an addendum to this report after the data is available.

-Figure 17.
-POCIS - February 2017 Stream Discharge and Conductivity - Comal Springs Complex
+Figure 10.
+POCIS - February 2019 Stream Discharge and Conductivity - Comal Springs Complex